redhat-developer/odo/docs/website/docs/command-reference/delete-component.md

 </details>

-`odo` searches for resources attached to the given component in the given namespace on the cluster.
+`odo` searches for resources attached to the given component in the given namespace on the cluster and on Podman.
 If `odo` finds the resources, it will delete them after user confirmation.
-Otherwise, `odo` will exit with a message stating that it could not find the resources on the cluster.
+Otherwise, `odo` will exit with a message stating that it could not find the resources on the cluster or on Podman.

 `--namespace` is optional, if not provided, `odo` will use the current active namespace.

 #### Filtering resources to delete
 You can specify the type of resources candidate for deletion via the `--running-in` flag.
 Acceptable values are `dev` (for inner-loop resources) or `deploy` (for outer-loop resources).

+You can target a specific platform from which delete the resources, with the `--platform` flag.
+Acceptable values are `cluster` and `podman`.

 <details>
 <summary>Example</summary>